ksommerdorf/FinalProject/README.md

    * Since the crime data and the school data not available for all the counties for years 2019-2021, the data started appearing sparse so we considered only the Data until 2018.
 Given more time we would have searched other sources to fill in the gaps.

-- Connected to database (SQL)
-    *  ERD of the database: Entity Relationship (ER) Diagram that illustrates how datasets are related to each other within a system.
-            Current primary key is postal code of housing lists.
-Lindsey created the ERD and Kayla created joins in postgress.
             ![ERD](https://github.com/ksommerdorf/FinalProject/blob/main/images/newERD.png)

 ## Machine Learnining Model